 My Dear Friend, Lest you should not have heard of the death of Mr Blake I have written this to inform you,- He died on Sunday at 6 0'clock in a most glorious manner.
 He said He was going to that Country he had all His life wished to see & expressed himself Happy, hoping for Salvation through Jesus Christ - Just before he died His Countenance became fair.
 His eyes Brightened and He burst out into Singing of the things he saw in heaven, In truth he died like a Saint as a person who was standing by Him Observed - He is to be Buried on Friday at 12 in the morn.
 Should you like to go to the Funeral - If you should there will be room in the Coach,

 Yours Affectionately, G. Richmond Excuse this wretched scrawl.

-Kate Westbrook voice Phil Minton voice Mike Westbrook piano Steve Berry double bass Billy Thompson violin Karen Street accordion
+Kate Westbrook voice Phil Minton voice Mike Westbrook piano Steve Berry double bass Billy Thompson violin Karen Street accordion Chris Biscoe saxes

 An Excerpt from Glad Day

 In 1996 The Brass Band re-assembled for a revival of the Blake programme at the Greenwich Festival, For the first time a choir took part in a ‘live’ performance - the Senior Girls Choir of the Blackheath Conservatoire of Music and the Arts.
 Subsequent performances which included festivals in Salisbury and Dublin, always involved a local children’s choir.
-The album Glad Day, which includes six pieces not on the original recording, was released on Enja Records in 1997, funded by an award from the Airshaft Trust.
+The album Glad Day, which includes six pieces not on the original recording, was released on Enja Records in 1997, funded by an award from Airshaft Trust.